Justice Kennedy’s Dictatorship of Relativism

 The majority opinion for the court was written by Justice Anthony Kennedy, who, apparently, alone gets to decide disputed social questions in a manner that ancient kings would envy.
 He has been heading toward his gay-marriage moment for more than two decades.
 In 1992, in the Casey opinion, which confirmed America’s unlimited abortion license, Kennedy wrote that “at the heart of liberty is the right to define one’s own concept of existence, of meaning, of the universe and of the mystery of human life.”

 That innovation in constitutional jurisprudence greased the skids for a 23-year slide through social liberalism.
 For the decision in Obergefell v.
-Hodges last week, Kennedy updated the Casey endorsement of metaphysical relativism and hitched it to identity politics, beginning his majority opinion by declaring that “the Constitution promises liberty to all within its reach, a liberty that includes certain specific rights that allow persons, within a lawful realm, to define and express their identity.”
+Hodges on June 26, Kennedy updated the Casey endorsement of metaphysical relativism and hitched it to identity politics, beginning his majority opinion by declaring that “the Constitution promises liberty to all within its reach, a liberty that includes certain specific rights that allow persons, within a lawful realm, to define and express their identity.”

 That Kennedy would find a way to impose same-sex marriage has been certain since he struck down the Defense of Marriage Act in the Windsor decision in 2013, so it mattered little which provision of the Constitution would be employed to that effect.
 (It was the 14th Amendment.)